 Maintaining your records

-You may use any of the following to record your Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) and Local Property Tax (LPT) deductions:
+You may use various methods to record your Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI), Universal Social Charge (USC) and Local Property Tax (LPT) deductions.
+These include:

 - a computerised system